Budibase/website/content/blog/automation/what-is-operations-automation.md

 Naturally, making your business operate more efficiently is usually the central goal of automation projects.

-This is all about cutting operating costs.
+This is all about cutting operating costs - as well as allowing you to save time.

 Obviously, when you remove the need for employees to manually carry out different tasks, you’ll incur lower labor costs.
 In the current age of lay-offs and hiring freezes, this is critical.